apache/druid/docs/content/operations/basic-cluster-tuning.md

 In practice, you will want to allocate additional server threads for non-query API requests such as status checks; adding 10 threads for those is a good general guideline.
 Using the example with 3 Brokers in the cluster and `druid.broker.http.numConnections` set to 10, a value of 40 would be appropriate for `druid.server.http.numThreads` on Historicals and Tasks.

-As a starting point, allowing for 50 concurrent queries + 10 non-query requests on Historicals and Tasks is reasonable (i.e., set `druid.server.http.numThreads` to 60 there), while sizing `druid.broker.http.numConnections` based on the number of Brokers in the cluster to fit within the 50 query connection limit per Historical/Task.
+As a starting point, allowing for 50 concurrent queries (requests that read segment data from datasources) + 10 non-query requests (other requests like status checks) on Historicals and Tasks is reasonable (i.e., set `druid.server.http.numThreads` to 60 there), while sizing `druid.broker.http.numConnections` based on the number of Brokers in the cluster to fit within the 50 query connection limit per Historical/Task.

-If the connection pool across Brokers and Historicals/Tasks is too small, the cluster will be underutilized as there are too few concurrent query slots.
+- If the connection pool across Brokers and Historicals/Tasks is too small, the cluster will be underutilized as there are too few concurrent query slots.

-If the connection pool is too large, you may get out-of-memory errors due to excessive concurrent load, and increased resource contention.
+- If the connection pool is too large, you may get out-of-memory errors due to excessive concurrent load, and increased resource contention.

-The connection pool sizing matters most when you require QoS-type guarantees and use query priorities; otherwise, these settings can be more loosely configured.
+- The connection pool sizing matters most when you require QoS-type guarantees and use query priorities; otherwise, these settings can be more loosely configured.

-If your cluster usage patterns are heavily biased towards a high number of small concurrent queries (where each query takes less than ~15ms), enlarging the connection pool can be a good idea.
+- If your cluster usage patterns are heavily biased towards a high number of small concurrent queries (where each query takes less than ~15ms), enlarging the connection pool can be a good idea.
+- The 50/10 general guideline here is a rough starting point, since different queries impose different amounts of load on the system.
+To size the connection pool more exactly for your cluster, you would need to know the execution times for your queries and ensure that the rate of incoming queries does not exceed your "drain" rate.

 # Garbage Collection Settings